-A. Background
+1.1 Background

 Network Processors (NPs) are specialized softwareprogrammable architectures in routers, switches and network cards.
-NPs are designed to process packets at high speeds, and especially to implement such diverse functions as forwarding, classification, protocol conversion, DPI, SSL and firewalling [1]-[4].
+NPs are designed to process packets at high speeds, and especially to implement such diverse functions as forwarding, classification, protocol conversion, Deep packet inspection (DPI), SSL and firewalling [1]-[4].

 NPs are required to avoid out-of-order transmission of the packets, because out-of-order packets can disrupt the local pipeline logic of the router, as well as significantly decrease the throughput of TCP flows [5], [6].
 Unfortunately, in recent years, two trends have made it increasingly hard for NP designers to keep packets in order without suffering from a large additional delay.
 First, NP architectures are becoming increasingly parallel.
 For instance, they often rely on many parallel processing cores (e.g., the Cavium CN68XX [7] or the AMCC nP7310 [8]), or on a hybrid combination of parallel and pipeline cores (e.g., the EZChip NP-4 [9] or the Netronome NFP-32xx [10]).
 Second, packet processing needs are becoming increasingly heterogeneous.
-NPs need to implement a growing number of increasingly complex features, such as advanced VPN encryption, LZS decompression, VoIP SBC, video CAC, persubscriber queueing, and hierarchical classification for QoS [7], [11], [12].
+NPs need to implement a growing number of increasingly complex features, such as advanced VPN encryption, decompression, VoIP session border controller (SBC), video call admission control (CAC), persubscriber queueing, and hierarchical classification for QoS [7], [11], [12].